 Simply because you have a good story doesn’t mean that you need to tell it.

-Endurance Learning is building an online tool to help classroom presenters pull together an entire presentation in under 5 minutes of work.
 Sign up below to learn more about how Soapbox uses the STORY model and other tools to help every presenter create great presentations.